 Publicity

 All meetings of the Board, and any committees or subcommittees thereof, shall be held at specified times and places which are convenient to the public.
 The schedule of regular meetings shall be made available to the public.2

+Note: Additional notice requirements applicable to regular meetings held for purposes of adopting the school calendar are located in KRS 158.070 and are covered in Board Policy 08.3.

 Open Meetings